Junlin-Luo/Junlin-Luo.github.io/_pages/about.md

 Hi!
 I am a senior undergraduate of the Tsien Engineering Excellence Program (钱学森力学班) at Tsinghua University, majoring in Theoretical and Applied Mechanics.
 Currently, I am advised by [Prof. Lu Lu](https://lugroup.yale.edu/) at Yale Statistics and Data Science Department.
 I was priviledged to be advised by [Prof. Moran Wang](http://www.wanglab-tsinghua.com) and [Prof. Cunjing Lv](https://www.hy.tsinghua.edu.cn/hyen/info/1162/1223.htm) at Tsinghua University, and [Prof. Juner Zhu](https://www.zhujuner.com/) at Northeastern University, Boston.

-My research interests lie in the area of scientific machine learning (SciML) and artificial intelligence for science(AI4Science), especially its applications to the mechanics problems.
+My research interests lie in the area of **fondamental mechanism discoveries driven by data**, especially in solid mechanics and fluid mechanics.
 I am also greatly enthusiastic about the potential of AI in scientific discovery.
 I hope to combine human and machine insights to promote both the computations and the understandings of complex mechanics problems.

 I am particularly interested in
 - Data-driven discovery for mechanics partial differential equations.